|

 Five years now have passed since Miss Normand mysteriously vanished on the road, while traveling to a nearby town to consult a medical specialist for her condition.
 Her nephew has moved into the Grange, and already trouble has reared its head.
 Worse yet, according to a provision of his aunt's will Captain Surtees is prohibited from selling the Grange or any part of it or its acres, and so has no practical means of recovering his former life.

-In the new, eleventh volume in his acclaimed Western Lights series of fantasy-mysteries, author Jeffrey E. Barlough returns to the scene and times of Bertram of Butter Cross, in a whimsical tale of the captain who had lost a ship but gained a . . .?
+In the eleventh volume of his acclaimed Western Lights series of fantasy-mysteries, author Jeffrey E. Barlough returns to the scene and times of Bertram of Butter Cross, in a whimsical tale of the captain who had lost a ship but gained a . . .?

 Source: Gresham & Doyle